ramparvathaneni1/node-express-jwt-gold-codes-lesson/README.md

     });
     ```

-1. To access a protected resource, we'll need to include the JWT in the authorization header of the request.
-For instance, in Postman add the following header to the request:
+1. To access a protected resource, we'll need to include the JWT in the authorization header of the GET request.
+For instance, in Postman add the following `Authorization` header to the request:

     ![postman headers](./assets/gold_codes_headers.png)

+1. Execute the request and verify you see the gold codes.

 ## Accessing Protected Endpoints with AJAX

 What we have is great if we're only accessing our API through Postman only, but what if we need to access it through code in a client application?
 Let's see how we might do that with AJAX.

-1. In the `controllers/api.js` `/authorization` route, change the `res.json`:
+1. In the `controllers/api.js` `/authorization` route, change the `res.json` from:

     ```js
     res.json({